Welcome to your healing journey!

 Think about your crisis.
 Are you giving it too much control?
 Is it causing you to get stuck in a revolving door of defeat?
 What life lessons are you not learning because you are so focussed on the negative?
 Shift your perception and start healing.
 This too shall pass, and as recently quoted by my friend battling cancer, "Every little ting is gonna be alright!"
 (You must sing it as Bob Marley would!)

-If you need help understanding how to shift your perception please set up an appointment with me for Biofeedback.
-It will change your life to be what you are complaining it can't be!
+Let’s change your life to be what you are complaining it can't be!

 I recently met with an Integrative Doctor.
 She told me the reason she switched her practice from internal medicine to Integrative Medicine was due to patient expectation.
 She said 90% of patients walking into a hospital setting to visit an Internal Medicine Dr. are expecting a quick fix - a pill and a diagnosis to give them an excuse not to change their lifestyle.
 They don't want to hear about nutrition and exercise.
 They don't realize their symptoms are screaming at them to make a change.
 They don't realize their symptoms are the outward sign of something going wrong on the inside.
 Or they let the fear of the unknown out way the fear of staying sick.